-C.3.3.3.3 Demolition of Equipment Shelter and Condensers
+C.3.3.3.4 Demolition of Equipment Shelter and Condensers

-The demolition of the Equipment Shelter and Condensers would be performed the same way as in the Sitewide Removal Alternative discussed in Section C.3.1.3.5.
+The demolition of the Equipment Shelter and Condensers would be performed the same way as under the Sitewide Removal Alternative, discussed in Section C.3.1.3.5.

-C.3.3.3.4 Demolition of the Con-Ed Building
+C.3.3.3.5 Demolition of the Con-Ed Building

-The demolition of the Con-Ed Building would be performed the same way as in the Sitewide Removal Alternative discussed in Section C.3.1.3.6.
+The demolition of the Con-Ed Building would be performed the same way as under the Sitewide Removal Alternative, discussed in Section C.3.1.3.6.

-C.3.3.3.5 Monitoring and Maintenance
+C.3.3.3.6 Monitoring and Maintenance

 Monitoring and maintenance of the Waste Tank Farm would continue during Phase 1 of the Phased Decisionmaking Alternative.
 The Tank and Vault Drying System installed in achieving the starting point of the EIS would remain in operation.
 Decommissioning of the Waste Tank Farm would be conducted during Phase 2.
-Status surveys and independent verification surveys would be performed where removal and demolition have occurred to confirm that the criteria in the Decommissioning Plan have been met.

-A dewatering well was installed during the construction of the Waste Tanks and has been used on a nearly continual basis to maintain the static water levels in the Waste Tank Farm Area in a depressed condition.
+A dewatering well was installed during the construction of the waste tanks and has been used on a nearly continual basis to maintain the static water levels in the Waste Tank Farm Area in a depressed condition.
 The location of the dewatering well is approximately between Tanks 8D-1 and 8D-2, adjacent to the Permanent Ventilation System Building.

-The dewatering well would continue to be used to lower the water table to minimize in-leakage of groundwater into the tank vaults.
+The dewatering well would continue to be used to lower the water table to minimize inleakage of groundwater into the tank vaults.
 After the Low-Level Waste Treatment Facility is taken out of operation, it is assumed that the water would be collected, sampled, and released to Erdman Brook through a new SPDES-permitted outfall.
-Once the Low-Level Waste Treatment Facility would be taken out of service and remediation would be undertaken in this area, a groundwater holding tank would be required to complement the dewatering well process.
+Once the Low-Level Waste Treatment Facility is taken out of service and remediation is undertaken in this area, a groundwater holding tank would be required to complement the dewatering well process.
 It is estimated that a 76,000-liter (20,000-gallon) tank would be required for this purpose.

-The estimated waste volumes expected to be generated under Phase 1 of the Phased Decisionmaking Alternative in WMA 3 are presented in Table C-44.
+The estimated waste volumes expected to be generated during Phase 1 of the Phased Decisionmaking Alternative in WMA 3 are presented in Table C-44.

-Table C 44 Estimated Waste to be Generated.
-Waste Management Area 5

 Waste Type Waste Volume (cubic feet)

 Construction and Demolition Debris 88,000

 Hazardous Waste 0

-Radioactive Low-level Waste
+Low-level Radioactive Waste

 Low Specific Activity 3,500

 Class A 5,300

-Class B 810
+Class B 720

-Class C 1,400
+Class C 1,300

 Greater-Than-Class C Waste 0

-Mixed Low-level Waste 0
+Mixed Low-level Radioactive Waste 0

-Transuranic Waste 1,400
+Transuranic Waste 1,200

-Notes: The estimated waste volumes are based on commercial disposal and are presented to two-figure accuracy.
+Notes: The estimated waste volumes are based on commercial disposal and are presented with two significant figures.
 To convert cubic feet to cubic meters, multiply by 0.028317.
-Source: WSMS 2008d.
+Source: WSMS 2009c.